janastu/NammaSchoolRadio/README.md

 A DIY internet radio station that provides a platform for school-going children to truly ***express*** themselves.

-It comprises of Raspberry-Pi devices that function as
+The technological backbone comprises of Raspberry-Pis that can be classified as
 1. StudioPi
 2. Portable Recorder Pi